retest/docs/docs/recheck/how-ignore-works-in-recheck.md

 attribute=class
 ```

 This will ignore the `class` attribute for _all elements_.
-Since we use Java's [`String.matches`](https://docs.oracle.com/javase/10/docs/api/java/lang/String.html#matches(java.lang.String)) method, the attribute can also ignore by a given pattern:
+You can also use [Java's regex mechanism](https://docs.oracle.com/javase/10/docs/api/java/util/regex/Pattern.html) and ignore attributes by a given pattern:

 ```
-matcher: type:input, attribute: border-.*-color
+matcher: type:input, attribute-regex: border-.*-color
-matcher: type:input, attribute: padding-.*
+attribute-regex= .*
 ```

-E.g., this will ignore all border colors and all paddings respectively.
+E.g., this will ignore all border colors and _all attributes of all elements_ respectively.
+The latter can be sensible if you want to use the "unbreakable" mechanism of recheck, but without actually checking for diffs...

 ## Ignore differences using the `recheck.ignore.js` file